rajeshkotecha/CensusAnalytics/README.md

 # US Census Data Analytics
-The main idea behind this project is as follows - Using US Census and local business data calculate various metrics that will help businesses find most suitable locations to expand their operations.
+The main idea behind this project is as follows - Using US Census and local business data to calculate various metrics that will help businesses find most suitable locations to expand their operations.

-# Purpose
+# Purpose and Use Cases

 # Technologies